neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 allow any branches to be created before the branch point on the ancestor branch while the operation is ongoing.

+## WAL based disaster recovery

+WAL based disaster recovery currently supports only restoring of the main branch.
+Enabling WAL based disaster recovery in the future requires that we keep a record which timeline generated the WAL and at which LSN was a parent merged.
+Keep a list of timeline ids and the LSN in which they were merged in the `index_part.json`.
+Limit the size of the list to 100 first entries, after which the WAL disaster recovery will not be possible.

 ## Sharded tenants

 For sharded tenants, calls to the merge API will pass through the storage